Unsupervised Multi-modal Feature Alignment for Time Series Representation Learning: Regularization Based Multi-Modal Feature Alignment Algorithm

 \end{definition}

-Generally, eiginfunctions with small eiginvalues would correspond to clusters that are almost disconnected from the rest of the graph, which is well-known in the spectral graph theory~\cite{trevisan2017lecture}.
+Generally, eigenfunctions with small eigenvalues would correspond to clusters that are almost disconnected from the rest of the graph, which is well-known in the spectral graph theory~\cite{trevisan2017lecture}.

-Based on this intuition and the Laplacian operator $\mathbb{L}$ definition, FFMA enhances base encoder representations.
-The chosen transformation-extractor combinations construct sub-graphs from raw MTS, each revealing distinct discriminative patterns.
-Combining these sub-graphs forms a larger graph, introducing new edges that uncover probabilities of discovering patterns between different combinations.
+Based on this and the Laplacian operator $\mathbb{L}$ definition, \textbf{MMFA} enhances base encoder representations.
+The chosen transform-encoder compositions construct sub-graphs from raw MTS, each revealing distinct discriminative patterns.
 The enhancement occurs through two mechanisms.
+The transform-encoder compositions show the robustness of irrelevant patterns that are introduced by each other.
+The alignment method we proposed assigns high priority to learning these transform properties.

-Firstly, the transformation-extractor combinations shows the robustness to irrelevant patterns that are introduced by each others.
-Introducing new edges between sub-graphs can also connect trivial small clusters caused by irrelevant patterns, which increase the cardinality of the irrelevant eignfunction causing difficulty gaining high performance using representations of a smaller dimension.
-Secondly, some of the important patterns may be ignored by certain transformation-extractor combination but can be enhanced by another one.
-The added edges help to inject this helpful information from one combination to others, providing complementary information gain to the encoder preserved during inference.
-These added edges are introduced by $\frac 1 k \pi_{T_{(x_i)}, T_{(x_j)}}(x_i, x_j), i\neq j$.
-Theorem~\ref{the:seman_sim} models more connected components of the graph to eigenvectors by reducing distance between representations of entities at each end of the edges.
+\textbf{Reinforcing various subtle invariance and patterns.} Some of the important patterns may be ignored by certain compositions but can be enhanced by another one.
+The added edges help to inject deduced invariance from one composition to the others.
+These added edges are introduced by $\pi$. \textbf{Theorem}~\ref{the:seman_sim} models more connected components of the graph to eigenvectors by reducing the distance between representations of entities at each end of the edges.

-\begin{theorem} Relationship between Eigenvalues and Distance Reduction in Semantic Similarity.
+\begin{theorem} Equivalence between Eigenvalues and Distance Reduction of Spectral Embeddings.